chriscow/retro-ui/README.md

 This vanilla JavaScript implementation was inspired by and ported from the original [RetroUI](https://github.com/Dksie09/RetroUI) React component library created by [@Dksie09](https://github.com/Dksie09).
 This version provides the same retro gaming aesthetic without requiring React, build tools, or any dependencies - just pure HTML, CSS, and optional JavaScript.

+The **classless/semantic approach** was inspired by [PicoCSS](https://picocss.com/) - a minimal CSS framework that styles semantic HTML without classes.
+We've applied this elegant philosophy to retro gaming interfaces, giving you the best of both worlds: semantic HTML and pixel-perfect retro styling.

 ## 🎮 Live Demo

 - **[Full Demo](examples/index.html)** - Open `examples/index.html` in your browser